Chiayi: Geography

 Chiayi City is located on the north side of Chianan Plain, south west of Taiwan Island.
 On the east side is the Mount Ali, on the west side is the Chiayi Airport, on the north side is the Puzi River and on the south side is the Bazhang River.
 The distance from east to west of Chiayi City is 15.8 km and from north to south is 10.5 km with a total area of 60.0256 km2.
 Chiayi City is completely surrounded by Chiayi County.
-Most of Chiayi City land are broad flat fertile plains.
+Most of Chiayi City land is broad flat fertile plains.
 The terrain slowly rises from west to east.
 Chiayi is also one of the closest Taiwanese cities to the Tropic of Cancer, with the latitudinal line lying just south of the city.

 Climate

-Chiayi City has a warm humid subtropical climate (Köppen Cwa).
+Chiayi City has a warm humid subtropical climate (Köppen Cwa) that closely borders a true tropical climate.
 Northeasterly winds during fall and winter mean that rainfall is depressed during that time, while southwesterly winds during summer and the later portion of spring bring most of the year's rainfall, with more than 60% falling from June to August.
 Humidity is high year-round, even during winter.